 How I Lead

 I operationalize a culture of belonging through a process I call the 3Ts — Trajectory, Tools, Tangibles.
-They’re how every associate, guest, and community partner experiences Hilton Fort Collins as something distinct — and how SPIRIT moves from a value statement to muscle memory.
+They're how every associate, guest, and community partner experiences Hilton Fort Collins as something distinct.

-Brand-standard training.
+Hilton brand training.
 Real systems.
 Real authority.
 Every associate gets what they need to deliver consistently — and the trust to make the call when a guest needs it.
-That’s the difference between hospitality that performs and hospitality that holds.
-Branded properties opened above brand average from day one.
+That's the difference between hospitality that performs and hospitality that holds.
+Hilton properties I've opened ran 10 points above brand average from day one.
 NPS up 9 points at Hotel Julien in six months.

-To associates: SPIRIT operating in practice — real benefits, real recognition, internal promotion (engagement up 27 points at Hotel Julien).
-To guests: consistent, brand-defining service across Spring Creek Grill, the Lounge, and the event campus.
-To community: the Hilton as the gathering place of Fort Collins and CSU.
-2025 Chamber Business of the Year.
-AAA Four Diamond. #1 Hotel in Iowa, U.S. News & World Report.
+To associates: SPIRIT operating in practice — real benefits, real recognition, real growth (engagement up 27 points).
+To guests: Hilton brand standards executed with intention across Spring Creek Grill, the lounge, and every guest room.
+To community: Hilton Fort Collins as the gathering place of the Choice City.
+Chamber Business of the Year. #1 Hotel in Iowa, U.S. News & World Report.

 Trajectory sets the destination.
 Tools make excellence achievable.
 Tangibles are what people actually receive — to each other, to our guests, to the communities we serve.
-That’s how SPIRIT becomes muscle memory.
+That's how Hilton brand standards become muscle memory.

 Lead with Heart

+Atrium leadership starts with talent curation.
 Award-winning teams don't happen by accident.
-They happen when leaders invest in the employee experience with the same bespoke intention they bring to the guest experience.
-People who feel genuinely developed, challenged, and valued don't just deliver luxury — they embody it.
+They happen when leaders invest in the employee experience with the same intention they bring to the guest experience.
+People who feel genuinely developed, challenged, and valued don't just deliver brand standards — they embody them.

 Every team member keeps a structured gratitude journal — a daily practice that shifts mindset from task completion to ownership and purpose.
 It sounds simple.
 It's transformative.
 Teams that practice gratitude operate with more patience, more empathy, and more resilience under pressure.
 The guest feels the difference even if they can't name it.